Camping Hacks

 Setting up camp but getting eaten alive by bugs?
 The solution is incredibly simple.
 Toss a little bit of sage into the campfire.

 The campfire itself is a deterrent but adding sage will give your fire an anti-bug superpower.
 Plus, it makes your campfire smell lovely and fresh.
 A double camping hack win.
-You can even do this with fire pit.

 2. Get Your Campfire Started with...Doritos